jvmiert/laxo/readme.md

 - Need to figure out the category/attribute options for both Tiki and Lazada.
 See if they are compatible or how can map between them.

 # Tech to-do
-- Pimp notification look
-  - Make notification scrollable
-  - Make notification an overlay?
 - Create no notification look
+- Mutate notifications after login
 - Make the dashboard page
   - Store that platform is connected in database - do we really need this?
   - Handle error messages in callback page